-Through studying both art forms the students will continue to gain an appreciation of how the arts have the power to entertain, enrich and transform peoples' everyday lives.
+Through studying a creative subject, the students continue to gain an appreciation of how the arts have the power to entertain, enrich and transform peoples' everyday lives.
 Without the arts, life would be dull, lifeless and unrewarding.
-Both art forms exist to create new ideas, questions, experiences and opportunities for all.
-The students, through these two Diploma courses, have the opportunity to consider how to do this and to experiment with their ideas.
-Their appreciation of the arts in their different forms will extend and develop as the courses progress.
+The arts exist to create new ideas, questions, experiences and opportunities for all.
+IBDP Arts students have the opportunity to consider how to do this and to experiment with their ideas.